Licence-DIFS/dino-arena/README.md

 # difs-quad

-Base project for DIFS L2 TP QuaD.
-Please, fork me!
+Base project for L2 DIFS TP QuaD.

+Please, use the GitHub Classroom invitation link to setup your project.

 # Create dev env